 The Di-Ma-Má rule so 'distancia + mascarilla + manos', meaning 'distance + mask + hands' three basic principles that currently apply in Spain: you must maintain a 1.5-meter social distance,

 if this is not possible to wear a mask plus keep personal hygiene and often disinfect hands.

-From June 26, wearing masks is recommended, but always obligatory in public open spaces where it is impossible to keep social distance, in closed spaces and in public transport.
+From December 24, wearing masks is one again obligatory outside/in public open spaces where it is impossible to keep social distance, in closed spaces and in public transport.
 The penalty for not having a mask in the required area can be 100 euros.

 Wearing face masks is not mandatory when you do sports, sunbathing on the beach, go to swim if you suffer from asthma, allergies, autism or dementia, if you are sitting at the table in restaurants to eat or drink, or if you are in nature area.

 Travelers from Málaga will receive an email from the airline to be at the airport 3 hours before the flight.
 HERE you will find all the latest updates and requirements documents to other countries.